avasseur-pivotal/cf-ex-phpmyadmin/README.md

+## This is a fork for offline use

+This example is a fork of https://github.com/cloudfoundry-samples/cf-ex-phpmyadmin and aim at running offline with no internet connection from the application deployed in PCF The PHPMyAdmin is packaged in this application.

+Documentation was also edited for Pivotal Cloud Foundry MySQL service (p-mysql)

 ## CloudFoundry PHP Example Application:  PHPMyAdmin

 This is an example application which can be run on CloudFoundry using the [PHP Build Pack].